noa-beyond/eoProcessors/noa-harvester/README.md

     * `--log LEVEL (INFO, DEBUG, WARNING, ERROR)` Shows the logs depending on the selected `LEVEL`
 - Arguments
     * `config_file` - Necessary argument for the commands, indicating which config file will be used.
     * `shape_file` - Optional.
 Create the query/donwload bounding box from a shapefile instead of the config file.
-Please note that this argument receives the root name of `.shp` and `.prj` files (e.g. argument should be `Thessalia` for `Thessalia.shp` and `Thessalia.prj` files)
+Please note that this argument receives the base name of `.shp` and `.prj` files (e.g. argument should be `Thessalia` for `Thessalia.shp` and `Thessalia.prj` files)

 ## Examples